Criminology and Psychology BA (Hons)Study level: Undergraduate

 - Apply creative solutions to crime problems, and to systemic failures in dealing with crime.

 Global ReadyAn international outlook, with global opportunities

 Teaching excellenceTaught by lecturers who are experts in their field

 EmployabilityCareer ready graduates, with the skills to succeed

 Why you should study this course

-- Opportunities to participate in international field trips – previous criminology trips have included South Africa, the USA, Finland, Estonia, and Poland2.
+- Opportunities to participate in international field trips – previous criminology trips have included South Africa, USA, Finland, Estonia and Poland2.

 for career prospects in Criminology